Bulldog-Computer-Club/Bulldog-Computer-Club.github.io/docs/weekly-questions/joes-water.md

 - On the second line, a list of integers delimited by spaces, representing the prices at your competitor's stores.
 - On the third line, an integer $M$ indicating a discount you can apply to the prices at your own stores.

+The number of stores is guaranteed to be the same.

 ### Output

 Output a single string denoting whether applying the discount would result in higher profits: either `YES` or `NO`.
+If the profit does not change, output `NO`.

 # Examples